Defining Your Target Market

 Psychographics, on the other hand, deal with the values, attitudes, and lifestyles of a target market.
 It is based on the assumption that such subjective factors influence the types of services an individual chooses.

-Out of the three aspects, psychographics are arguably the most important.
+Out of the three aspects, psychographics is arguably the most impactful.
 You can use demographics and geographics to form a general outline of your target market.
-However, to successfully market your services, you have to go deeper and connect with your target market on an emotional level.
-Psychographics allow you to do just that.
+However, to successfully market your services, you have to go deeper — understanding psychographics will allow you to create an emotional connection with your target market, thereby making it easier to persuade them to use your services.

 STEPS TO DEFINING YOUR TARGET MARKET